ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

 Using to_fieldlist()
 ++++++++++++++++++++

 We can also convert the Xarray dataset into a GRIB fieldlist by using :py:meth:`~data.xr_engine.engine.XarrayEarthkit.to_fieldlist` on the ``earthkit`` accessor of the Xarray object.
 Please note that this will generate a fieldlist entirely stored in memory.
+This method only works if the Xarray dataset was generated with the earthkit engine from GRIB data.\

 .. code-block:: python